Skip to Content

 I’ll let you in on the worst-kept secret in the angling world.
 All or nearly all spinning reels support different types of fishing lines, allowing you to choose when you want to use a monofilament or braided line.

-That’s why most anglers consider braided lines on spinning reels superior to fluorocarbon and monofilament lines due to their abrasion resistance and enhanced sensitivity.
+Most anglers consider braided lines on spinning reels superior to fluorocarbon and monofilament lines due to their abrasion resistance and enhanced sensitivity.

 I’ll walk you through the key features of the best spinning reels for braided lines to help you pick the model that fits your spinning rod perfectly.